IdentityPython/IdentityPython.github.io/security.md

 ## FAQ

+- How can I report a security vulnerability?

+  Anyone can submit a potential security vulnerability to `incident-response@idpy.org`.
+The incident-response team will verify the issue and contact you on how this will be handled.

 - Are CVEs created for each security vulnerability?

   Yes.
 Each vulnerability that is reported and verified is assigned a CVE